ferrocene/ferrocene/ferrocene/doc/core-certification/src/norm-mapping.rst

 Infrastructure of Ferrocene is detailed in :doc:`qualification-plan:infrastructure`.

-A record of all packages used by the build and test environment of each version of Ferrocene, including libcore, is contained in the ``ferrocene-src`` component, which contains:
+A record of all packages used by the build and test environment of each version of Ferrocene, including the core library, is contained in the ``ferrocene-src`` component, which contains:

 * The root directory contains the entire Ferrocene source.
 * The ``vendor/rust`` folder contains a copy of the source of each Rust dependency for Ferrocene in a format suitable for use with ``x.py``.